sulaimanbiswas/fully-responsive-sidebar/README.md

 ## Demo

-You can view a live demo of the responsive sidebar [here](https://sulaimanbiswas.github.io/fully-responsive-sidebar).
+You can view a live demo of the responsive sidebar [here](https://fully-responsive-sidebar.vercel.app/inventory).

 ## Features

 - **Responsive Design**: The sidebar adapts to different screen sizes using Tailwind CSS, providing a consistent experience across devices.
-- **Next.js Integration**: Built with Next.js, allowing for server-side rendering and static site generation.
+- **Next.js with TypeScript**: Built using Next.js and TypeScript, enabling strong typing and modern web development practices.
 - **ShadCN UI Components**: Utilizes ShadCN components for a sleek and modern design.
 - **Lucide Icons**: Incorporates Lucide Icons for a clean and lightweight icon set.
 - **Toggle Button**: A built-in toggle button allows the sidebar to be shown or hidden, enhancing usability on smaller screens.